 Amy (A.J.)
 Burger Sanchez is the program director for Individualized Degrees, advisor for the BS in Health and Wellbeing Sciences, and instructor for ICP 3101W Proposal Development Seminar.
 She holds a BA in Spanish and an MA in comparative and international development education.

 As a senior academic advisor, Josh Borowicz, PhD, has advised University students over the past 30 years, especially students pursuing individually designed degrees.
 He holds a BA in English literature, an MA in Creative Writing, and a PhD in American Studies.

-Karen Moon has a 30-year history with the University of Minnesota that includes 12 years of administration and communications in the College of Liberal Arts, and 8 years of advising graduate social work students.
-As a part-time, returning learner, she earned her B.A. in art history with a focus on American Indian art and issues of cultural representation.
+Karen Moon has a 30-year history with the University of Minnesota that includes twelve years of administration and communications in the College of Liberal Arts and eight years of advising graduate social work students.
+As a part-time, returning learner, she earned her BA in art history with a focus on American Indian art and issues of cultural representation.
 Her Master of Liberal Studies (MLS) degree reflects her ongoing interest in visual culture and the cultural construction of race.